etlbox/etlbox.website/hugo/content/docs/control-flow/logging.md

 task_type       |String   |
 task_action     |String   |
 task_hash       |String   |
-source          |String   |
+source          |String   |(deprecated)
-load_process_id |Int64    |Id of etlbox_loadproces table
+load_process_id |Int64    |Id of etlbox_loadprocess table

-This will work on all supported database - the real data type will be reflected by the corresponding database specific type.
+This will work on all supported databases - the real data type will be reflected by the corresponding database specific type.
 E.g. Int64 is a BIGINT on SqlServer and INTEGER on SqlLite
 The id column is an Identity (or auto increment) column, and the only one not nullable.